paritytech/polkadot-sdk/src/api/extrinsic_unstable_submitAndWatch.md

 }
 ```

-The ̀`broadcasted` event indicates the number of other peers this extrinsic has been broadcasted to.
+The `broadcasted` event indicates the number of other peers this extrinsic has been broadcasted to.

 `numPeers` is the total number of individual peers this extrinsic has been broadcasted to.